Last updated: 20 Mar 2021

 MX and VLC are the two media players with vibrant video and audio tools.
 An Indian company is the owner of MX Player, while we all know VLC Media Player.
 How do both stand against each other in 2021?
 Let’s find out in VLC vs. MX Player comparison.

 In short, VLC is a free and all-rounder tool with vast codec and device support.
 For HDMIs, Chromecast, or even your phone, VLC is the ideal choice.
-MX Player comes with almost as many formats support, but it offers more customisation options to make it your own video player.
+MX Player comes in several formats, but it offers more customisation options to make your own video player.

 |Feature||VLC Media Player||MX Player|